toe

 • Le sural nerve (which runs along the back of the leg).

-La paresthesia can also be caused by compression of these nerves, which can occur for a variety of reasons such as trauma, prolonged sitting or standing, repetitive movements, or wearing ill-fitting shoes.
+La paresthesia can also be caused by compression of these nerves, which can occur for a variety of reasons such as trauma, prolonged sitting or standing, repetitive motions, or wearing ill-fitting shoes.

 In most cases, paresthesias go away on their own over time, but if they are severe or persist for more than a few weeks, it is important to see a doctor to rule out other causes.